YvesCoding/rcpress/packages/docs/docs/guide/introduction.md

 ## Basic features

 - It's easy to get started, you just need to know markdown and a little bit about JS.
-- Powerful, you can write react components in markdown, referring to [mdx](https://github.com/mdx-js/mdx).
+- You can write JSX in markdown, referring to [mdx](https://github.com/mdx-js/mdx).
-- It can directly use many components of [Ant Design](https://ant.design/components/button/) in markdown to meet daily development needs.
+- You can directly use many components of [Ant Design](https://ant.design/components/button/) in markdown to meet daily development needs.
 - Has ability to [custom theme color](../default-theme-config#cutom-theme-color).

 ## Technology Stack